Skip to content

 Both humans and AI agents.

-That's not a prediction.
+And the thing is, that's not a prediction.
 He's describing right now.

 So a website now has to do two things at once: be a genuinely great experience for the person using it, and be structured in a way that machines can understand.
-Most sites were built for one of those.

 The questions we keep coming back to with clients: How is your content structured?
 Can a machine understand what you sell, who you serve, why you're credible and (most importantly) your unique value?
 Does your site give AI something to work with, or does it leave it guessing?